 - Building Permits Issued from the Land Registry

 - Road access in case of land purchase

-- Water and electricity in case of Land Purchase
+- Water and electricity in case of Land Purchase for residential use

 - Building density & – which building zone

 - Vendor has title deeds of Land and clear from any burdens

 - Sewage system in place (according to the local municipal sewage plan)